 Easy to access food concession is proposed near and adjacent to the makai area of the great lawn extension.
 At the top of one of the mounds, a biergarten with panoramic views of Leahi (Diamond Head), the Waikiki skyline, surf breaks, and the sunset is proposed.
+Additional food concessions may also be desirable at the sports complex.
 It is anticipated that the concessionaires would be operated by third party vendors.
 The park venue is envisioned as a satellite, open-air "tap-room" for any one of Hawaii's growing craft brewers, or craft beverage purveyors.
 Market analysis indicates that a biergarten between 2,000 and 3,000 square feet in size could be supported by the growing Kakaako neighborhood.
-It is highly encouraged that the biergarten vendor be subject to a rigorous selection process where high quality customer experience is strongly emphasized.
-The biergarten should be located on a different mound than the Ehime Maru, to respect the serenity of the memorial which is proposed to remain at the current location.
+It is highly encouraged that the biergarten vendor be subject to a rigorous selection where process high customer quality experience is strongly emphasized. biergarten is proposed the existing near memorial for the Ehime Maru, which remain. proposed to Design considerations will be required to create a respectful relationship between the biergarten and memorial.

 Further, market analysis has identified interest in development of food concessions in the form of a truck food court with a pad site of approximately 10,000 square feet at the Kakaako Waterfront Park.
 In addition to providing park users a number of daily food and beverage options, the truck food court could promote a family and community friendly atmosphere as special events are held at the amphitheater and proposed sports complex.
-The existing Look Lab structure could be repurposed to provide additional venues for food concessions.